 Overview

-Saddled with a triple disease burden – communicable (HIV/AIDS, TB), rising non-communicable (diabetes, cardiovascular disease, hypertension, cancer), and trauma (interpersonal violence, such as gunshot- and stab wounds) - South Africa’s healthcare operates under two systems: the public system, which caters to around 85 percent of the population, constituting roughly 48 percent of total healthcare expenditure with funding from the state (approximately nine percent of GDP); and private healthcare, which looks after 15 percent of the population who can afford medical insurance.
+Saddled with a quadruple disease burden – communicable (HIV/AIDS, TB), rising non-communicable (diabetes, cardiovascular disease, hypertension, cancer), trauma (interpersonal violence, such as gunshot- and stab wounds), and mental disease - South Africa’s healthcare operates on two systems: the public system, which caters to around 85percent of the population, constituting roughly 48 percent of total healthcare expenditure with funding from the state (approximately nine percent of GDP); and private healthcare, which looks after 16 percent of the population who can afford medical insurance.
 Both sectors offer a range of services from primary to more specialized healthcare, but more advanced, high-tech products and elective procedures are more commonly found in the private sector.

 The healthcare market in South Africa is highly complex and fragmented in terms of real purchasing power.
-Entry usually requires appointing a reputable and experienced distributor.
+Entry usually requires appointing a reputable and experienced distributor, in order to participate in Government issued tenders, distributors and representatives must have strong B-BBEE credentials.

 The public sector is the biggest purchaser of healthcare equipment and supplies, particularly for primary healthcare.
 Purchasing is devolved to each of the nine provinces that in turn publish their own tender notices, but the National Department of Health also issues tenders for national supply.
-Severe funding constraints make it difficult for public hospitals to maintain or purchase equipment.
+Ultimately, it is Treasury that will make funding provisions available for the purchase of products.
+Severe funding constraints make it difficult for public hospitals to maintain or purchase health equipment and services.
 For now, the best prospects for advanced technology and equipment remain in the private sector.
 Four big hospital groups dominate – Netcare Limited, Life Healthcare Group, Mediclinic Southern Africa, and the National Hospital Network.
 Additionally, there are several independent private hospitals.
 Around 78 medical schemes are in play in South Africa, 20 of which are open and the rest restricted.
 Discovery Health remains the largest open medical aid scheme, with an estimated 1.3 billion members and 2.8 billion beneficiaries (Council for Medical Schemes 2019/2020).

 All healthcare-related products must be registered with and evaluated by the South African Health Products Regulatory Authority (SAHPRA).
 All entities involved in the manufacture, distribution, import and export of healthcare products must be licensed by SAHPRA.
 Only authorized representatives resident in South Africa may apply for registration of products with SAHPRA.